karmatys8/Algorithms-and-Data-Structure/README.md

 ## Description

-The most interesting codes from Algorithms and Data Structures lessons at AGH IT 2 semester.<br>
+The most interesting codes from Algorithms and Data Structures lessons at AGH IT 2nd semester.<br>
 All of them are written by me, however some of them are inspired by others ideas/algorithms.
 Some of them include descriptions of algorithms but if so they are in Polish.
 Hopefully someone can benefit from them.<br>
 Tasks descriptions were added later and hence may be incomplete/incorrect.

-## Study time line
+## Study timeline

 1. Sorts
 2. Graphs
-3. Dynamin programing
+3. Dynamic programing
 4. Exam

 ## Personal favorites